imalerich/barvis/README.md

 ## barvis

-Barvis provides a minimal music visualizer in OpenGL, intended to be used as a background application for Link status bars.
+Barvis provides a minimal music visualizer in OpenGL, intended to be used as a background application for Linux status bars.

 ![alt tag](https://raw.githubusercontent.com/imalerich/barvis/master/img/preview.png)